obsidian-html/obsidian-html.github.io/v4/md/Configurations/Modes/Create Index from Directory Structure.md

 ```

-The defaults for these settings can be found via [Configuration Options#Get all the default settings](../../Configurations/Configuration%20Options.md#get-all-the-default-settings).
+The defaults for these settings can be found via [Configuration Options](../../Configurations/Configuration%20Options.md#get-all-the-default-settings).
 At the time of writing these are:

 ```yaml
 toggles: